-Week 1 NFL viewers' guide: Score predictions, best games, more
+Week 1 NFL guide: Score predictions, best games, fantasy tips

 Point spread: GB -7.5 | Matchup quality: 54.2 (of 100)

-Jeff Dickerson's pick: The Bears defense, led by new pass-rusher Khalil Mack, will no doubt keep the game interesting.
+Jeff Dickerson's pick: The Bears' defense, led by new pass-rusher Khalil Mack, will no doubt keep the game interesting.
 But for all the offseason gains made by the Bears on both sides of the ball, the NFL is still a quarterback-driven league, and it's difficult to give the nod to Mitchell Trubisky over Aaron Rodgers.
 Packers 24, Bears 23

 Rob Demovsky's pick: The Packers have dominated this series of late, going 16-4 in their past 20 regular-season meetings when Rodgers has started.
 This opener has special meaning to Rodgers -- it's his first home game since he broke his collarbone at Minnesota in Week 6 last season.
 Expect it to be a memorable one.
 Packers 30, Bears 27